oslabs-beta/trydent/README.md

 ## User Input Recording and Data Privacy
 Trydent records user inputs during development for the purpose of creating end-to-end tests.
 The application does not extract or store any personal data from users.
 However, as a precaution, developers should avoid inputting sensitive information while using Trydent.
 This ensure that no sensitive data is inadvertently recorded or stored in the generated tests.

+## Scripts
+### Client
+To run your application, follow the steps below:

+1. Open a terminal window or tab.
+2. Install the required packages (if you haven't already): `npm install`.
+3. Run the development server: `npm run start`.
+This will start the Vite development server, and you can access your application in the browser.
+4. When you are ready to build the application for production, run `npm run build`.
+To preview the production build locally, run `npm run serve`.

+Below are descriptions of each npm script:

+- `npm start`: Starts the development server using Vite.
+- `npm run build`: Runs `vite build` to build your application for production.
+This command generates the final, optimized assets that can be deployed to a web server.
+Also runs the TypeScript compiler (`tsc`) to type-check the TypeScript files and convert to js files in `extensions/bundle` folder
+- `npm run build:watch`: Runs `vite build` on watch mode, monitoring for any changes and updating bundling on save.
+- `npm run serve`: Starts a local server to preview the production build.
+This is for testing the built assets before deploying.
+This should not be used as a production server.
+- `npm test`: Runs Jest tests

+### Server
+To run your application, follow the steps below:

+1. Open two terminal windows or tabs.
+2. Install the required packages (if you haven't already): `npm install`.
+3. In the first terminal, run `npm run watch` to start the TypeScript compiler in watch mode.
+4. In the second terminal, run `npm run dev` to start both server-side and client-side applications concurrently.

+Below are descriptions of each npm script:

+- `npm run watch`: Runs the TypeScript compiler (`tsc`) in watch mode (`-w`).
+This will compile the TypeScript files into JavaScript and watch for any changes in the TypeScript files.
+When a file is changed, it will recompile the affected files automatically.
+- `npm run server`: Runs your server using `nodemon`.
+Automatically restarts your server when it detects changes in your server file.
+In this case, it is watching the `dist/index.js` file, which is the compiled output from your TypeScript files.
+- `npm run dev`: Runs both the server-side and client-side applications at the same time using the `concurrently` package.
+- `npm run client`: Runs the client-side application.

 ## Our Team
 <table><tbody><tr>